curran/d3-rosetta/README.md

 # d3-rosetta

-#### Create interactive dataviz with D3 that works as components in multiple frameworks
+**WORK IN PROGRESS - NOT READY FOR USE**

+#### The D3 Rosetta Stone for frameworks and plugins

+Write your interactive dataviz logic *once* using vanilla JavaScript and D3.
+Wrap it as a component in any framework.

 This project `d3-rosetta` is two things:

  * A utility library for maximizing framework interoperability of [D3](https://d3js.org/) rendering logic through unidirectional data flow
  * A rosetta stone of example implementations of the pattern across frameworks

-WORK IN PROGRESS - NOT READY FOR USE

 ## The Problem: Re-use D3 rendering logic across frameworks